NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 The primary Window calculation is a layer-by-layer approach where windows are considered to be composed of the following components, only the first of which, glazing, is required to be present:

-n ***Glazing***, which consists of one or more plane/parallel glass layers.
+* ***Glazing***, which consists of one or more plane/parallel glass layers.
 If there are two or more glass layers, the layers are separated by gaps filled with air or another gas.
 The glazing optical and thermal calculations are based on algorithms from the WINDOW 4 and WINDOW 5 programs [Arasteh et al., 1989], [Finlayson et al., 1993].
 Glazing layers are described using te input object WindowMaterial:Glazing.

-n ***Gap***, layers filled with air or another gas that separate glazing layers.
+* ***Gap***, layers filled with air or another gas that separate glazing layers.
 Gaps are described using the input object WindowMaterial:Gas.

-n ***Frame***, which surrounds the glazing on four sides.
+* ***Frame***, which surrounds the glazing on four sides.
 Frames are described using the input object WindowProperty:FrameAndDivider.

-n ***Divider***, which consists of horizontal and/or vertical elements that divide the glazing into individual lites.
+* ***Divider***, which consists of horizontal and/or vertical elements that divide the glazing into individual lites.

-n ***Shading device***, which is a separate layer, such as drapery, roller shade or blind, on the inside or outside of the glazing, whose purpose is to reduce solar gain, reduce heat loss (movable insulation) or control daylight glare.
+* ***Shading device***, which is a separate layer, such as drapery, roller shade or blind, on the inside or outside of the glazing, whose purpose is to reduce solar gain, reduce heat loss (movable insulation) or control daylight glare.
 Shading layers are described using “WindowProperty:ShadingControl” input objects.

 In the following, the description of the layer-by-layer glazing algorithms is based on material from Finlayson et al., 1993.
 The frame and divider thermal model, and the shading device optical and thermal models, are new to EnergyPlus.